kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 ![Save and Run again](./images/automated-testing-save-and-run.png)

-8. You will be redirect to the first pipeline run, and you will be asked to authorize the pipeline to access the variable group created previously.
+8. You will be redirected to the first pipeline run, and you will be asked to authorize the pipeline to access the variable group created previously.
 Select the 'View' button.

 9. A pop-up window will appear.
 Select the 'Permit' button.